-Because of the long-range propagation characteristics of lightning electromagnetic signals in the very lowfrequency (VLF) range, long-range LLSs provide costeffective, accurate monitoring of convective storms over a synoptic-scale region.
+Because of the long-range propagation characteristics of lightning electromagnetic signals in the VLF range, long-range LLSs provide cost-effective, accurate monitoring of convective storms over a synoptic-scale region.
 Thunderstorms over the ocean represent a threat to airborne carriers and ocean shipping and are mostly beyond the range of weather radars.
 Although geostationary satellites provide continuous infrared imagery, cirrus anvils often obscure convective activity.
 Some of the cirrus-obscured clouds pose little hazard to aircraft operations; however, convective clouds that produce lightning have significant updrafts, increasing the threat of turbulence and icing.
-Low orbiting satellites that carry microwave radiometers such as National Aeronautics and Space Administration's (NASA's) Earth Observing System (EOS) Aqua with its Advanced Microwave Scanning Radiometer for EOS (AMSR-E) and Tropical Rainfall Measuring Mission (TRMM) with its Microwave Imager (TMI) provide intermittent glimpses of convective precipitation.
+Low orbiting satellites that carry microwave radiometers such as NASA's EOS-Aqua with its Advanced Microwave Scanning Radiometer -Earth Observing System (AMSR-E) and Tropical Rainfall Measuring Mission (TRMM) with its Microwave Imager (TMI), provide intermittent glimpses of convective precipitation.
 Unfortunately, the low and steeply inclined orbits of these satellites do not permit continuous monitoring of the evolution of convective weather systems.

-The next-generation series of the Geostationary Operational Environmental Satellite (GOES) may carry geostationary lightning mappers (GLM; Christian 2006), which could monitor lightning continuously over a wide field of view.
-Until these instruments are in orbit, tested, and calibrated, ground-based lightning detection remains the only method to provide a continuous lightning datastream.
+The next generation series of GOES-R (Geostationary Operational Environmental Satellite) may carry Geostationary Lightning Mappers (GLM) (Christian 2006), which could monitor lightning continuously over a wide field of view.
+Until these instruments are in orbit, tested and calibrated, ground-based lightning detection remains the only method to provide a continuous lightning data stream.
 The launch of the first GOES-R series satellite is scheduled for 2014.

 In this paper, we describe the construction and instrumentation of the Pacific Lightning Detection Network (PacNet) and assess its observed performance and limitations.
 Furthermore, we describe the development of detection efficiency (DE) and location accuracy (LA) models and outline the derivation of the model parameters.
-Together, these are the necessary, initial steps toward the goal of quantitative applications of the lightning datastream, such as assimilation into NWP models.
+Together these are necessary initial steps toward the goal of quantitative applications of the lightning data stream, such as assimilation into NWP models.

 a.
-Background: Very low-frequency signal propagation
+Background: very low frequency signal propagation

 Electromagnetic waves created by a lightning discharge radiate over a broad frequency range and propagate in all directions.
-Very high-frequency (VHF) emissions occur during virgin electrical breakdown as well as during leader and streamer processes (Mazur et al. 1995; Shao and Krehbiel 1996).
+Very high frequency (VHF) emissions occur during virgin electrical breakdown as well as during leader and streamer processes (Mazur et al. 1995; Shao and Krehbiel 1996).
 These signals can only be detected at ranges up to a few hundred kilometers since they rely on line-of-sight propagation and are not reflected by the ionosphere.
-The large current variations associated with return strokes in cloud-toground (CG) and very large pulses in cloud discharges are mainly observable in the VLF and low-frequency (LF) regions of the spectrum (Cummins et al. 1998a).
-When propagation distances are less than about 1000 km, significant energy in both the VLF and LF band can propagate as a ground wave, as shown in Fig. 1.
+The large current variations associated with return strokes in cloud-to-ground (CG) and very large pulses in cloud discharges are mainly observable in the low frequency (LF) and very low frequency (VLF) regions of the spectrum (Cummins et al. 1998a).
+When propagation distances are less than about one thousand km, significant energy in both the VLF and LF band can propagate as a ground wave, as shown in Fig. 1.
 At greater distances, energy in the VLF portion of the spectrum between 3 and 30 kHz (sferics) can propagate effectively in the waveguide defined by the earth's surface below and by the ionosphere above, specifically its lowest layer, the D region.
 Out to roughly 4000 km, most of the energy is carried in signals that can be accounted for using the first two "ionospheric hops" shown in Fig. 1.
 At even greater distances, propagation is more efficiently characterized using modal analysis (Wait 1968).
-Electron densities increase rapidly with height in the D region, typically from a few per cubic centimeters to a few hundred per cubic centimeters.
-VLF waves typically reflect from the heights of 60-75 km during the daytime when high electron densities extend into the lower ionosphere.
-During the night, the high electron density retreats to higher altitudes, with the reflections occurring in the range of 75- 90 km.
+Electron densities increase rapidly with height in the D region, typically from a few per cm3 to a few hundred per cm3.
+VLF waves typically reflect from the heights 60-75 km during the daytime when high electron densities extend into the lower ionosphere.
+During the night the high electron density retreats to higher altitudes, with the reflections occurring in the range 75-90 km.